CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Toggle-Despawn.md

 > GPU.

 **I am a lunatic, how can I get bigger traffic jams?**
-> Install the [Real Time](https://steamcommunity.com/sharedfiles/filedetails/?id=1420955187) mod and you will experience
+> Install the [Real Time](https://steamcommunity.com/sharedfiles/filedetails/?id=1420955187) mod, and you will
-> spectacular traffic jams during rush hour periods.
-Also, Real Time tracks if cims get to work on time, so be sure to
+> experience spectacular traffic jams during rush hour periods.
+Also, Real Time tracks if cims get to work on time, so
-> check for red buildings on the [](Traffic-Routes-Info-View.md)!
+> be sure to check for red buildings on the [](Traffic-Routes-Info-View.md)!

 ## See also